NullDev/Advent-of-Code/2023/Day_20/README.md

 In the second example, after pushing the button `1000` times, `4250` low pulses and `2750` high pulses are sent.
 Multiplying these together gives **`11687500`**.

 Consult your module configuration; determine the number of low pulses and high pulses that would be sent after pushing the button `1000` times, waiting for all pulses to be fully handled after each push of the button. **What do you get if you multiply the total number of low pulses sent by the total number of high pulses sent?**

+---

+## --- Part Two ---

+The final machine responsible for moving the sand down to Island Island has a module attached named `rx`.
+The machine turns on when a **single low pulse** is sent to `rx`.

+Reset all modules to their default states.
+Waiting for all pulses to be fully handled after each button press, **what is the fewest number of button presses required to deliver a single low pulse to the module named `rx`?**